plenus-cloud/plenuslb/README.md

 To use PlenusLB with the Hetzner cloud provider you will need to have a project active on the cloud, create an API key in the "API TOKENS" sections of the interface and specify this token in the IP pools.
 The kubernetes cluster where PlenusLB is operating needs to be in the same Hetzner cloud project.

-At the moment PlenusLB will implement loadblancers using Hetzner Floating IPs, it will not use Hetzner Load Balancers.
+At the moment PlenusLB will implement load balancers using Hetzner Floating IPs, it will not use Hetzner Load Balancers.

 ### Dedicated bridge interface